getsentry/sentry-python/MIGRATION_GUIDE.md

 ## Upgrading to 3.0

 Looking to upgrade from Sentry SDK 2.x to 3.x?
 Here's a comprehensive list of what's changed.
-Looking for a more digestable summary?
+Looking for a more digestible summary?
 See the [guide in the docs](https://docs.sentry.io/platforms/python/migration/2.x-to-3.x) with the most common migration patterns.

 ### New Features